Remember that time you designed something so great that you didn’t even get one piece of feedback?

 Traditionally, you would need to open two windows so you can view both versions side by side – that is, if you can find them.
 But even then, you would need to go through the feedback with a fine tooth comb to make sure you’ve addressed everything before sending it back to your team/client for sign off.

 With Filestage’s trusty online proofing tool, you can do all that and more in one platform:

 - View any two versions of your design side by side

 - Show and hide the comments for both versions

 - Click on comments to show which part of the design they refer to

 6. Approve designs or request changes in one click

 With tools like email and Slack, it’s difficult to know exactly who has approved your work.
-Some stakeholders may not reply to your request for feedback.
+Some stakeholders or clients may not reply to your request for feedback.
 But does that mean they love it, or are they simply too busy to take a look?

-When you invite reviewers to give feedback in Filestage, they have a choice between two buttons:
+Such uncertainty is a waste of time and energy for busy designers.
+So when you invite reviewers to give feedback in Filestage, they have a choice between two buttons: